kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

   - How your project will solve the problem.
 Include a rough timeline.
   - Who you will need to work with to implement this project.
   - What challenges or difficulties you anticipate, and how you plan to overcome them.
   - What you hope your project will accomplish.
-Describe what the lives of your main beneficiary will look like after your project is implemented.
+Describe the lives of the people your project will serve after your project is implemented.

 3) **A 1-2 minute video pitching your project idea.**